decidim/decidim/docs/advanced/initiatives_configs.md

 ## Only allow global scope initiatives creation
-you want to tick this flag if you ticked enable `Child scope signatures` and configured the global scope as your parent scope and children scope as 1st level scopes.
+You want to tick this flag if you ticked enable `Child scope signatures` and configured the global scope as your parent scope and children scope as 1st level scopes.
 By enabling this, the scope selection will be automatically made to Global scope in the initiative creation wizard and won't be displayed to the user.

 ![global-parent-config](https://i.imgur.com/w8BrNdY.png)
 _Example of scope configuration for "Only allow global scope initiatives creation"_